-2.1 Directors and leadership
+2.1 Directors and Leadership Team

 - The directors/proprietors have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.
 The directors/proprietors have regard to the KCSIE 2023 guidance and will ensure our policies, procedures and training is effective and complies with the law at all times. - The directors/proprietors will facilitate a whole college approach to safeguarding which involves everyone.
-They will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart. - The directors/proprietors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the Kent Safeguarding Children Multi-Agency Partnership (KSCMP). - The directors/proprietors and leadership team will ensure that there are policies and procedures in place to ensure appropriate action is taken in a timely manner to safeguard and promote learner's welfare. - The headteacher will ensure that our child protection and safeguarding policies and procedures adopted by the directors/proprietors, are understood, and followed by all staff. - The directors/proprietors will ensure an appropriate senior member of staff, from the college leadership team, is appointed to the role of designated safeguarding lead.
-The directors/proprietors and leadership team will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - The college has a nominated director for safeguarding.
-The nominated director will support the DSL and have oversight in ensuring that the college has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required.
+They will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart. - The directors/proprietors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the Kent Safeguarding Children Multi-Agency Partnership (KSCMP). - The directors/proprietors and leadership team will ensure that there are policies and procedures in place to ensure appropriate action is taken in a timely manner to safeguard and promote learner's welfare. - The head of college will ensure that our child protection and safeguarding policies and procedures adopted by the directors/proprietors, are understood, and followed by all staff - The head of college will ensure that all staff (including temporary staff) and volunteers are informed of our systems with support safeguarding, including this policy, as part of their induction - The head of college will ensure that all staff (including temporary staff) understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - The head of college will communicate this policy to parents/carers when their child joins the college and via the college website - The head of college will make decisions regarding all low-level concerns - The directors/proprietors will ensure that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - The directors/proprietors will ensure an appropriate senior member of staff, from the college leadership team, is appointed to the role of designated safeguarding lead.
+The directors/proprietors and leadership team will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns.

+- The college has a nominated director for safeguarding.
+The nominated director will support the DSL and have oversight in ensuring that the college has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required. - The head of college will act as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate